active-group/active-escsv/README.md

 ## Usage

-Export from Elasticsearch to CSV file
+Export from Elasticsearch to a CSV file

     lein run -m active-escsv.export

-Import a CSV file to Elasticsearch
+Import a CSV file into Elasticsearch

     lein run -m active-escsv.import